jbowdre/virtuallypotato/content/posts/k8s-on-vsphere-node-template-with-packer/index.md

 // Kubernetes Settings
 k8s_version = "1.25.3"
 ```

+You can find an full example of this file [here](https://github.com/jbowdre/vsphere-k8s/blob/main/packer/ubuntu-k8s.example.pkrvars.hcl).

 ### `user-data.pkrtpl.hcl`
 Okay, so we've covered the Packer framework that creates the VM; now let's take a quick look at the `cloud-init` configuration that will allow the OS installation to proceed unattended.